James Marshall (cricketer): Domestic career

-The versatile James Marshall can play as both opener and middle-order batsman.
+Marshall can play as both opener and middle-order batsman.
 He opened the batting for his province Northern Districts until 2004–05, and it is at the top of the order that he has had his major successes at first-class level since he made his debut in 1997–98.

 Marshall also played for Northland in the Hawke Cup.

 Marshall spent a number of his early domestic winters playing club cricket in England in the Liverpool and District Cricket Competition, initially with Formby cricket club on Merseyside, then moving to neighbours Northern in 2004 and helping them to their Premier League championship success the following year 2005.

 In 2013, he ended his cricket career as leading run-scorer for Northern Knights at the one-day level, having scored 3,755 domestic runs as well as first batsman to score 6,000 runs for them.
 With 126 Plunket Shield matches, he holds a record for most first-class appearances by a domestic player for a single province in New Zealand.